Alluri Sitarama Raju: Attacks

+Attempts of capture

-The British struggled in their pursuit of Raju, partly because of the unfamiliar terrain, and also because the local people in the sparsely populated areas were unwilling to help them but instead were outrightly keen to assist Raju, including providing shelter and intelligence.
-While based in the hills, contemporary official reports suggested that the core group of rebels dwindled to between 80 and 100, but this figure rose dramatically whenever they moved to take action against the British because of the involvement of people from the villages.
+Though the British mounted a pursuit of Rama Raju, they struggled because of the unfamiliar terrain, and the local people were unwilling to help them and instead favored Rama Raju, including providing him with shelter and intelligence.
+While the number of rebels dwindled to between 80 and 100 initially, the count rose when the British moved to take any action against the local people who supported him.
+To try and combat Rama Raju's style of guerrilla warfare, the British drafted in members from the Malabar Special Police, who were trained for such purposes.

-More deaths occurred on 23 September when Alluri ambushed a police party from a high position as they went through the Dammanapalli Ghat killing two officers, and thus cementing his reputation among the disaffected people.
-There were two additional successful attacks against the police during September.
-At this point after the British realised that Rama Raju's style of guerrilla warfare would have to be matched with a similar response, and drafted in members from the Malabar Special Police who were trained for such purposes.

 Attempts to persuade local people to inform about or withdraw their support for Rama Raju through both incentives and reprisals did not succeed.
-Later, raids were carried out on the police stations at Annavaram, Addateegala, Narsipatnam and Rampachodavaram.

-At Dharakonda, once when Raju was engaged in the worship of Goddess Kali, a team of special police launched an attack on him but failed in their objective.
-This incident raised Raju's profile among the tribals who then started to see him as someone endowed with divine powers.

-During his raids, Rama Raju was ably supported by his trusted assistant named Aggi Raju, whose exploits were considered heroic.
-As the rebellion continued unabated, detachments of the Assam Rifles regiment were eventually brought in to quell it.
-To end the rebellion and to capture Alluri Sitarama Raju, the then district collectors: Bracken of East Godavari and R.T.
-Rutherford of Visakhapatnam, who had jurisdiction powers over the areas of rebellion employed all means possible, both fair and foul, from burning villages to destroying crops, killing cattle and violating women, all to no avail.
+At Dharakonda, once when Raju was engaged in the worship of goddess Kali, a team of special police launched an attack on him but failed in their objective.
+The incident further raised Raju's profile among the tribals who then started to see him as someone endowed with divine powers.
+As the rebellion continued unabated, detachments of the Assam Rifles were eventually brought in to quell it.
+To combat the rebellion and to capture Rama Raju, the district collectors of East Godavari and Visakhapatnam districts, who had jurisdiction over the areas of rebellion, employed all means possible, from burning villages to destroying crops, killing cattle, and violating women.

 The situation was pretty serious, this must tell seriously on the prestige of the Government.